Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: Introduction

-Differently from the existing literature about the approximation of the solution of obstacle problems governed by fourth order operators, which is mainly based on Morley Finite Elements, Hsieh-Clough-Tocher Finite Elements, and Enriching operators~\cite{Brenner2013,CarKol2017,PS}, the method we propose in this paper is meant to work with Courant triangles.
-The convergence of the method we are going to propose will be, in general, not faster than the methods based on more complex Finite Elements.
-However, its implementation will be feasible in those libraries which do not come equipped with Finite Elements for fourth order differential operators.
-The effectiveness of the methods based on Enriching Operators seem, instead, to be limited to scalar fourth order obstacle problems~\cite{Brenner2013} and vector-valued fourth order obstacle problems in elasticity where the constraint hinges on the sole transverse component of the solution~\cite{PS}.
+The existing literature about the approximation of the solution of obstacle problems governed by fourth order operators is mainly based on Morley Finite Elements, Hsieh-Clough-Tocher Finite Elements, and Enriching operators~\cite{Brenner2013,CarKol2017,PS}.
+The applicability of the methods based on Enriching Operators seem, in particular, to be limited to scalar fourth order obstacle problems~\cite{Brenner2013} and vector-valued fourth order obstacle problems in elasticity where the constraint hinges on the sole transverse component of the solution~\cite{PS}.
+For the sake of completeness, we also mention the recent paper~\cite{LYC25}, where the authors studied a multi-scale Finite Element Method for a second order problem in elasticity, and the papers~\cite{DEP09,DEP10,DEP11,DEP11-2}, where the authors studied second order time-dependent Signorini problems with contact and collisions.

-The new method we are going to propose in this paper is meant to overcome the limitations arising in the methods based on Enriching Operators, and will allow us to perform the numerical study of obstacle problems in elasticity whose solutions are vector fields, and whose constraint hinges \emph{at once} on all the components of the solution.
-The latter situation contemplate the cases where an elastic body has to remain confined in a prescribed half-space or in the convex part of the three-dimensional Euclidean space identified by a finite number of intersecting planes.